 Voice therapy is designed to reduce hoarseness through guided change in vocal behaviors and lifestyle changes.
 Voice therapy consists of a variety of tasks designed to eliminate harmful vocal behavior, shape healthy vocal behavior, and assist in vocal fold wound healing after surgery or injury.
 Voice therapy for hoarseness generally consists of one to two therapy sessions each week for 4–8 weeks (Hapner et al., 2009), usually not more than 12 weeks.
 The duration of therapy is determined by the origin of the hoarseness and severity of the problem, co-occurring medical therapy, and, importantly, patient commitment to the practice and generalization of new vocal behaviors outside the therapy session (Behrman, 2006).
 (Adapted from ASHA's website.)

 At Best Speech Therapy, PLLC, we use a variety of methods to assist you in finding your optimal voice.
-Marcia uses her personal and professional coaching techniques, yoga training strategies, and her clinical skills to facilitate your healthy voice.
-Marcia provides live, online voice therapy in English and Spanish.
+Our Slps use personal and professional coaching techniques, yoga and buyteko training strategies, and clinical skills to facilitate your healthy voice.
+We also provide live, online voice therapy in English and Spanish.